acblackford/wedgj/README.txt

 domain (string, from the above list) warn_type (string, options are: 'All', 'TOR', 'SVR', and 'FFW')

-Note: storm.sbw currently only supports date ranges within the same calendar year.
-The next update to wedgj will include multi-year functionality.

 The function tor_plot can take the following inputs: